NIL-Research/NIL-Research.github.io/content/networks/_index.md

 ---
 title: "Research Networks"
 type: content

-hero_title: "Our Global Network"
+BigCards_title: "Global Network"
-hero_text: |
+BigCards_text: |
-  The **Neurocognitive Image Lab (NIL)** believes that groundbreaking science emerges at the intersection of disciplines and cultures.
+    The Neurocognitive Image Lab (NIL) believes that groundbreaking science emerges at the intersection of disciplines and cultures.
 We maintain active collaborations with research centers across Europe and Asia, spanning **cognitive neuroscience**, **philosophy of mind**, **metrology**, **artificial intelligence**, and **science ethics**.

     These partnerships enable us to:
     - Conduct cross-cultural studies on perception and aesthetics
     - Develop shared methodologies for neural and behavioral measurement
     - Organize joint workshops, conferences, and artist-scientist residencies
     - Advocate for responsible innovation in neurotechnology

-BigCards_title:
 BigCards:
   - name: "WAI at SISU"
     affiliation: "World Artificial Intelligence Institute, Shanghai International Studies University"